 DSCR lenders don't care about your personal tax return.
 They care whether the specific property you're buying will generate enough rental income to cover the loan payment.
 If you're buying at a $200K price point with a realistic 6-8% cap rate, the math works.
 Your personal W-2 becomes almost irrelevant.

 You're likely buying out of state because the rent-to-price ratios in your home market (San Francisco, Seattle, Boston) are terrible.
-A $1.5M apartment in the Bay Area might rent for $3,500 a month; the same dollars in Memphis gets you a $200K property that rents for $1,400.
-DSCR loans were essentially designed for this arbitrage.
+A $1.5M apartment in the Bay Area might rent for $3,500 a month; the same dollars in markets like Memphis or Birmingham gets you a $200K property that rents for $1,400.
+DSCR lenders are structured for this type of investing.
+They are comfortable underwriting properties in markets where performance is driven by rental fundamentals rather than proximity.

 Minimum DSCR